Tunis, Tunisia

 Budget Guide for Tunis, Tunisia

-Currency Info: The official currency in Tunisia is the Tunisian Dinar (TND).
-As of {currency_info}, 1 USD is approximately equal to 2.7 TND.
+Currency Information: The official currency in Tunisia is the Tunisian Dinar (TND).
+1 USD is approximately 2.8 TND.

 Daily Budget Ranges:

-- Includes a private room in a budget hotel, meals at mid-range restaurants, taxi rides, and entrance fees to attractions.
+- Includes: Accommodation in a mid-range hotel, dining at mid-range restaurants, some taxi rides, entrance fees to attractions, and moderate shopping.

 Cost Breakdowns: